Register for Free edWebinars Below

 Students and educators are eligible for Office 365 Education for free, including Word, Excel, PowerPoint, OneNote, and now Microsoft Teams, plus additional classroom tools.
 All you need is a valid school email address.
 Get started today.

-This edWebinar will be of interest to K-12 teachers, librarians, and school leaders.
-There will be time to get your questions answered at the end of the presentation.
+This recorded edWebinar will be of interest to K-12 teachers, librarians, and school leaders.

 About the Presenter